LGBTQ history in Latvia: Contemporary Latvia (1991—present)

 In 1992, free from Soviet influence, the anti-LGBT laws of the Soviet era were struck down.
 However, the cultural values that they reinforced have remained.

 In 2005, Latvia's constitution was amended to explicitly prohibit same-sex marriage.
 That same year, Latvia's first pride parade was held in Riga.
 City officials initially denied the permit, but a court overruled the decision and allowed the event to go forward.
 About 100 people attended.
 Participants were outnumbered by protestors, some of whom threw projectiles including eggs and human feces at parade-goers.

 Baltic Pride is held in Riga every three years, on a rotating schedule with the other capital cities of the Baltic states.
 In 2015, Latvia became the first former Soviet nation to host EuroPride.

 In November 2020, the Constitutional Court ruled that a non-carrying lesbian mother was entitled to the same 10-day paid leave that is granted to fathers.
 The decision was based on Article 110 of the constitution, which provides state support to families.

-In 2020, ILGA-Europe ranked Latvia the second-worst country in the EU for the LGBT community.
+In 2025, ILGA-Europe ranked Latvia 34th citing need for marriage equality, hate crime and speech policies and a reform for legal gender recognition based on self-determination.